 Reducing the number of people being born cuts future carbon emissions, effectively, simply and permanently.
 That is not the only action needed - technological solutions, personal lifestyle changes, policies to end fossil fuel use and develop alternative energy and potentially fundamental changes to our economic ssytems are all vital.
 The positive impact of each of those, however, is reduced and may even be completely cancelled out by adding emissions from hundreds of millions of new people as our population increases.

 A study published in 2017 by the Universities of Lund and British Columbia suggested that the single most effective measure an individual in the developed world can take to cut their carbon emissions over the long term could be to have one fewer child.
 While future per capita carbon emissions are impossible to predict, illustrative figures produced by the authors suggested it could be more than 20 times more effective than the next most effective measure, living without a car.
+(For more information on the study and its methodology, click here.)

 This does not mean that we should not take other actions to cut our individual carbon footprints, of course - but shows how choosing to have a small family can make a vital contribution.